PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 :2: Ensure that the instrument is ready to start a measurement
 :3-6: Check that the detector is on
-:7: Move the sample into position
+:7-18: Put the instrument in event mode
-:8-19: Put the instrument in event mode
+:19: Move the sample into position
 :20: Set the upstream slits
 :21: Move the M4 transmission monitor out of the beam
 :22: Let motors finish moving.